What Does It Cost To Run Magento? Is It Really Expensive?

 First and foremost, you need to decide the answer to the Magento Community vs Magento Enterprise question:

 However, it comes without support and your customization requirements need to be performed by your Magento partner agency or individual Magento experts.

 The decision for the Magento edition has a major impact on the final costing.
 You can see why here should you opt for the Magento Enterprise edition.

 As you can see from the table above, the Enterprise license cost varies with the amount of revenue your Magento store generates.

-If you choose to not renew your license, then then security patches, updates and further support needs to be done by your in-house or remote Magento developer agency.
+If you choose to not renew your license, then security patches, updates, and further support need to be done by your in-house or remote Magento development agency.

 To decide what extensions you will need for your Magento store, it is important to understand your requirements.
 The next step is to match them with the options available at Magento Marketplace.